debtcollective/powerreport.debtcollective.org/_news_analysis/thisisnotnormal.markdown

   become a political force in their own right.
 ---

-Shannon Beranek <mark>craved an iced coffee<mark> after toiling all morning in 94-degree heat.<aside>God forbid someone should want an iced coffee!</aside>
+Shannon Beranek ==craved an iced coffee== after toiling all morning in 94-degree heat.<(God forbid someone should want an iced coffee!)>

-But the <mark>civil engineer</mark> owes almost six figures in <aside>Even if you do everything right, work hard, go to a good school, study a STEM field, you are still not allowed to be liberated.
-And if you make just one mistake, or decide to study the liberal arts, it gets even harder.</aside> college loans, so she parked outside a Dunkin’ Donuts and watched the clock until the 99-cent drink special kicked in.
+But the ==civil engineer== owes almost six figures in <(Even if you do everything right, work hard, go to a good school, study a STEM field, you are still not allowed to be liberated.
+And if you make just one mistake, or decide to study the liberal arts, it gets even harder.)> college loans, so she parked outside a Dunkin’ Donuts and watched the clock until the 99-cent drink special kicked in.

-This is life for Beranek, <mark>who is paying down around $93,000 in student loans</mark> from her bachelor’s and master’s degrees, <aside>There is a significant gender gap in student loans.
+This is life for Beranek, ==who is paying down around $93,000 in student loans== from her bachelor’s and master’s degrees, <(There is a significant gender gap in student loans.
 Of the roughly $1.4 trillion in student debt, 2/3 of that belongs to women.
 But they also get paid less.
-If Shannon were a man, she would have less debt and a larger paycheck.</aside> plus about $5,000 on her red 2015 Hyundai Elantra.
+If Shannon were a man, she would have less debt and a larger paycheck.)> plus about $5,000 on her red 2015 Hyundai Elantra.

-On top of <mark>working two jobs and various side hustles,</mark> she makes <mark>daily decisions</mark> that help her save for retirement and pay extra on her debts. <aside>First of all, one job should be enough.
+On top of ==working two jobs and various side hustles,== she makes ==daily decisions== that help her save for retirement and pay extra on her debts. <(First of all, one job should be enough.
 Secondly, The idea that all of this is a result of her personal decisions is simply bullshit.
 There are large structural forces that pen in her decisions and take her options away from her.
-But this is exactly what this article will NOT tell you.</aside>
+But this is exactly what this article will NOT tell you.)>

 Her goal?
 To throw as much money as possible at the college and car loans.
 “I want them gone,” she says.

 Beranek, 39, makes about $70,000 a year from her various work.

 She’s made retirement a priority, saving $200 a month from her civil engineering job in a Roth IRA and 25 percent of the earnings from her second job, as a data analyst, in a 401(k).
-She also has <mark>$5,500</mark> in an emergency fund. <aside>All of us are just one slip on a banana peel away from financial ruin.
+She also has ==$5,500== in an emergency fund. <(All of us are just one slip on a banana peel away from financial ruin.
 We have to hope we don't get sick or injured.
 Even a minor medical emergency will wipe out $5,500 in a heartbeat.
 It doesn't have to be this way.
-Instead of a privatized health care system that forces people into debt, we could have medicare for all.</aside>
+Instead of a privatized health care system that forces people into debt, we could have medicare for all.)>

 Beranek, who lives in Champaign, Illinois, with her longtime partner, Jason, and their 17-year-old beagle, Tater, chronicled her spending during a recent typical week.